klickers/klickers/README.md

-_last updated July 4, 2024_
+_last updated February 2, 2025_

 ### Hey there! 👋

 I'm Catherine.
 I work full-time as a web developer for an agency, do freelance work on the side, and busy myself with a variety of personal projects in my spare time.
+I recently returned to school, and plan to graduate with degrees in Computer Science and Mathematics this year.

 #### 📫 How to reach me: